Mike Vrabel's 3-word message to each Patriots player shows ultimate respect to Buccaneers

 The Patriots used explosive plays to get the better of the Buccaneers in Tampa.
 Rookie running back TreVeyon Henderson had touchdown runs of 69 and 55 yards while quarterback Drake Maye threw a pair of TD passes.
 Henderson had 14 carries for 147 yards as he averaged an eye-opening 10.5 yards per carry.

-Maye continues to play scintillating football as he threw for 270 yards and had just 1 interceptions.
-The New England offensive line did an excellent job of blocking for Maye and they protected him from the Tampa Bay pass rush.
+Maye continues to play scintillating football as he threw for 270 yards and had just an interception.
+The New England offensive line did an excellent job of blocking for Maye, and they protected him from the Tampa Bay pass rush.
 Maye was sacked just once for a small 1-yard loss.

 The Patriots have a 1 1/2-game lead over the Buffalo Bills in the AFC East.
 They were able to extend their advantage while beating Tampa Bay because the Bills suffered a surprising loss to the Miami Dolphins.